 To further investigate the links between coastal sea-level seasonal variability and changes in the FCt, slope (Figure 6c), coefficients from the linear regression between the FCt and coastal SHAt are analyzed.
 In most locations along the east U.S. coast (blue bars, Figure 6c), a decrease of 5—7cm in sea-level is coincident with an increase of 1 Sv in the FCt.
-On the eastern side of the Florida Straits adjacent to the Bahamas (Figure 6c), an increase of 5cm in sea-level is linked with a 1 Sv increase in FCt.
+On the eastern side of the Florida Straits adjacent to the Bahamas (red bar shown in Figure 6c), an increase of 5cm in sea-level is linked with a 1 Sv increase in FCt.
 Similar results from this analysis are also obtained using filtered sea-level time-series derived from tide gauges data (triangles, Figure 6c).
 Hence, observed FCt transport values ranging between -4 Sv and 4 Sv imply sea-level changes along most of the east U.S. coast and the Bahamas of between -20 cm and 20 cm.

+Coastal sea-level changes and rise along the U.S. coast have been previously associated with adjustments in the geostrophic dynamics of the FC and Gulf Stream [Ezer, 2013; Ezer et. al., 2013].
+To further verify that the observed sea-level changes reported here were also linked with adjustments in the geostrophic dynamics of the FC, values reported here are compared with values expected from simple geostrophic calculations.
+For example, taking into account that the Coriolis parameter has a value of 6.6 X 10-5 s-1 at 27ºN, that the area of the Florida Straits is ~4.5 X 107 m2, and assuming a barotropic adjustment in the water column, a 5 cm change in coastal sea-level across the Florida Straits would result in a ~3 Sv change in the FC transport, which is three times larger than values observed here (~5cm / 1 Sv, Figure 6c).
+Assuming a baroclinic adjustment instead, where the Florida Straits area is replaced by the area of the water column above the thermocline (~1.8 X 107 m2), the calculation results in a transport anomaly of 1.2 Sv, which is very close from values observed here.
+Therefore, these results indicate that coastal sea-level changes reported in this study for the U.S. coast may be largely linked with fluctuations in the FC transport above the thermocline, suggesting baroclinic adjustment in the geostrophic circulation.

 5. Year-to-year changes in the FC seasonality